 {% endarchiveList %}

-ifTags can also be used to check if a variable exists, is empty, or is true, etc. For example, display personalized information when the user is logged in, or show unique elements on specific pages:
+ifTags can also be used to check if a variable exists, is empty, or is true, etc. For example, to display personalized information when a user is logged in, or to display unique elements on a specific page:

 {# 假设有一个名为 'user' 的变量,在登录时为真值 #}